Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 The trail head of the Kumano Kodo Nakahechi route is to the left behind Takijiri-oji

-The first stage of your hike today is a steep climb, so take your time and watch your steps.
+Today’s first stage of your hike is a steep climb, so take your time and watch your steps.

-The first village you’ll pass through is Takahara, with Takahara Kumano-jinja and a public rest area worthwhile place to pause and rest.
-There is also a small family-run cafe called Coffee Keyaki [Google Maps location] which you’ll pass as you’re climbing out of Takahara – another worthwhile stop with gorgeous views over the mountains.
+The first village you’ll pass through is Takahara, which has Takahara Kumano-jinja and a public rest area that is a worthwhile place to pause and rest.
+There is also a tiny family-run cafe called Coffee Keyaki [Google Maps location], which you’ll pass as you climb out of Takahara.
+It’s another worthwhile stop with gorgeous views over the mountains.
 Shortly after Takahara, you will pass the idyllic Takahara-Ike pond.

 takahara kumano jinja